 Open year-round visitors will find a responsive staff available to answer questions about the area, informative literature, and gifts and souvenirs relating to the forest, history, and geology of the Rim.
 Many educational items are available for sale through Arizona Natural History Association, a cooperating not-for-profit organization dedicated to assisting public agencies with interpretation and educational programs and promoting general respect for the public lands in the Southwest.

-Developed campgrounds will remain closed until May 2, 2014, but dispersed camping opportunities are available across the district.
-No water or developed facilities are available in these dispersed areas and campers are reminded the Apache-Sitgreaves is a ‘Pack-it-In, Pack-it-Out’ forest.
+A wide variety of dispersed camping opportunities are available across the district.
+No water or developed facilities are available in dispersed areas and campers are reminded the Apache-Sitgreaves is a ‘Pack-it-In, Pack-it-Out’ forest.
 We ask that visitors be considerate of others by maintaining a clean campsite during their stay and removing all evidence of their visit when departing.
 Leaving trash in the forest is illegal, unsightly, and can be deadly to wildlife.

 For further information on forest conditions, call the Black Mesa Ranger District to inquire about road conditions.
 The Arizona Department of Transportation (ADOT) is a source for road information across the state and their web address is http://www.az511.gov